Otobi1/Predictors-of-Breast-Cancer-Recurrence/README.md

 accuracy score: 0.7638888888888

-- Perhaps understand and explain the bias variance trade off and the peculiarity of each model type and the ensembles

 ### Exploring the Coefficients

 The keys (variable labels) of the model inputs X were mapped into a keys dataframe.
 After that, the coefficients of the logistic regression was explored and placed in a dataframe as follows and further explored in a bar plot to identify which variables are key to the prediction.